 - Estimating the impact of improvements to the environment

 The MPO is responsible for five major transportation planning programs and plans:

 The Metropolitan Transportation Plan outlines regional transportation goals, strategies, projects and programs intended for future transportation funding over the next 20+ years.

 Who is the MPO?

+The MPO functions under a committee structure that includes a decision-making Transportation Policy Committee (TPC), several technical committees and technical staff.
 Professional planners make up the core of the MPO staff.
-Our Staff conducts research and analyzes current transportation trends including congestion, air quality, regional travel patterns, population and employment growth, safety issues, and rates of bicycling, walking and transit ridership to help inform decision-makers on transportation matters.
+Staff conducts research and analyzes current transportation trends including congestion, air quality, regional travel patterns, population and employment growth, safety issues, and rates of bicycling, walking and transit ridership to help inform decision-makers on transportation matters.

-The MPO functions under a committee structure that includes a decision-making Transportation Policy Committee (TPC), several technical committees and technical staff (see chart on right).
 The Lexington Area MPO’s Prospectus outlines the organization and structure of the MPO.
-Also, the Prospectus details the responsibilities, cooperation and coordination between the Lexington Area MPO and federal, state and local agencies.
+The MPO Planning Agreement details the responsibilities, cooperation and coordination between the Lexington Area MPO and federal, state and local agencies.